andy-crouch/visualstudio-configurations/README.md

 Each version of Visual Studio has it's own sub-directory and you are more than welcome to use a clone of my settings as a basis for your own configuration.
 However, I change things at will to modify my own work flow and will push these changes on a frequent occurrence.

+To load the my config open Visual Studio and select Tools > Options.
+In the dialog select "Import and Export Settings" and use the Browse button to select the file from your cloned repo.

+Any suggestions or comments are always welcome

 vs2010 Configuration
 --------------------